 - Improve communicative performance in spoken and written texts

-- Become familiar with the communication realities of workplaces that are becoming increasingly technology driven
+- Become familiar with the communication realities of workplaces that are becoming increasingly technology driven and globalised

 This book will help learners become better equipped with communication strategies through its real life applicable and skills-based examples and will be a useful reference in the digital age.